h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/missing_values.rst

  A note on ``nbins_cats``: This parameter specifies the number of bins to use for non-Na categoricals, it does not bin missing values.
 Regardless of the number of bins a user chooses for ``nbins_cats``, an additional bin will be created specifically for the missing values.

+- **How does the algorithm handle missing values during testing?**

+ During scoring, missing values follow the optimal path that was determined for them during training (minimized loss function).

 - **What loss function was used?**

  During scoring, missing values follow the optimal path that was determined for them during training (minimized loss function).
 Note that test-NAs follow the majority direction - the direction through which the most observations flow - if there were no NAs in training.

 - **What happens if the response has missing values?**

- No errors will occur, but at the same time, nothing will be learned from rows containing missing the response.
+ No errors will occur, but at the same time, nothing will be learned from rows containing missing values in the response column.

 - **What happens when you try to predict on a categorical level not seen during training?**